redironbark/FreshEssentials/README.md

 </Image>
 ```

-In the code behind set the ContentPage binding context to the ViewModel
+In the code behind set the binding context to the ViewModel
 ```
 BindingContext = new MotorbikeViewModel ();
 ```